jero307ucla/aws-custom-chatbot/README.md

 - The app uses AWS services, including Bedrock LLMs, for natural language processing and file analysis.
 - Includes a memory feature for conversation continuity.

+## Setting up an S3 Bucket on AWS
+### Follow these steps to create an S3 bucket on AWS:

+1. Log in to AWS Console:
+Navigate to AWS Management Console.
+Log in using your AWS credentials.

+2. Go to S3:
+In the AWS Management Console, search for "S3" in the services search bar and click on it.

+3. Create a New Bucket:
+Click the "Create Bucket" button.
+Enter a unique bucket name.
+Bucket names must be globally unique across all AWS users.
+Select your preferred AWS Region.
+Configure any additional settings (e.g., public/private access, versioning, etc.), or leave the defaults for a simple setup.
+Click "Create Bucket" at the bottom of the page.

+4. Get Your Bucket Name:
+Once created, you can see the bucket name in the S3 dashboard.
+Copy the name of the bucket and add it to your .env file as BUCKET_NAME (elaborated on below).

 ## Requirements
 Before running the app, ensure you have installed all the required dependencies.
 These can be found in the requirements.txt file.